syncthing/docs/users/faq-parts/general.rst

 -  File permissions (when supported by file system; on Windows only the read only bit is synchronized)
 -  Symbolic links (synced, except on Windows, but never followed)
+-  File or directory owners and groups (when enabled)
+-  Extended attributes (when enabled)
+-  POSIX or NFS ACLs (as part of extended attributes)

 The following are *not* synchronized;

--  File or directory owners and Groups (not preserved)
 -  Directory modification times (not preserved)
 -  Hard links (followed, not preserved)
 -  Windows junctions (synced as ordinary directories; require enabling in :stconf:opt:`the configuration <folder.junctionsAsDirs>` on a per-folder basis)
--  Extended attributes, resource forks (not preserved)
+-  Resource forks (not preserved)
--  Windows, POSIX or NFS ACLs (not preserved)
+-  Windows ACLs (not preserved)
 -  Devices, FIFOs, and other specials (ignored)
 -  Sparse file sparseness (will become sparse, when supported by the OS & filesystem)